In this review, we are going to look at the Quechua Air Seconds 4.2 F&B 4 person 1 bedroom tent from Decathlon.

 This tent does not have a sewn-in groundsheet but a bathtub groundsheet as many campers call it.
 Quechua call it a basin groundsheet.
 What this means is that the groundsheet is separate and it will toggle up at the sides inside the tent.
 It is held in place with the use of a toggle system.
 You can leave this in place and it means that it is easily removed to be cleaned.
 You can also un toggle the front of the groundsheet to give a flat entrance during the day.

-This tent has a 5 year warranty and that is based on around 4 weeks use per year.
+This tent has a 5-year warranty and that is based on around 4 weeks of use per year.
 If using this tent for longer periods of time it is advisable to re-waterproof it at regular intervals.